nabbisen/apimock-rs/README.md

 ##### `general.dyn_data_dir`

-If set, URL path without statically defined path matched is converted to file path in this directory and server try to find it out.
+If set, URL path without statically defined path matched is converted to file path in this directory.
+Server tries to find it out as either `.json` or `.json5`.
+When found, server returns the content as JSON response.
+**Default**: empty

+It works even without config toml.
+It is config-less mode.

 ##### `url.path_prefix`

 Static paths are dealt with as those who have the prefix.
 Convenient when your service has path prefix.
+**Default**: empty

 #### `url.data_dir`

 Data directory used as where to look up files when HTTP response is built.
-The default is the executable directory.
+**Default**: executable directory

 ##### `url.headers`

 HTTP headers such as `Authorizaton: xxx` on auth and `Location: xxx` on redirection.
 You can reuse them and easily attach headers in `url.paths` by defining here.
+**Default**: None

 ##### `url.paths`